Most teams do not need an internal AI assistant first. They need a retrieval environment that can answer the same questions reliably every time.

 - Pilot on one live workflow and measure what changes

-Write down the recurring retrieval questions the system actually needs to answer.
+Write down the recurring retrieval questions first so the environment is shaped around real use.

 Good examples include: